lizaibeim/mmla-audio/Readme.md

 ### 4. After successfully installing the rquired libraries, you need to add a new python intepreter if you are using pycharm by using the existing virtual environment.
 You can run it on terminal without setting the python intepreter.

-Make sure you are in the virtual environment.
-The (venv) should at the start of the line.
+Make sure you have entered the virtual environment so that the *(venv)* will show at the very begining of the prompt in terminal.

-#### Run the *run_on_pc.py* script under the *./OverlapDection* and *./SpeakerIdentification* folder for running the overlap detector and speaker identification model and follow the prompts on console.
+#### Go to *./OverlapDection* or *./SpeakerIdentification* folder for running the overlap detector or speaker identification model.
+Follow the prompts on console to start.

 ```
 python3 ./record_on_pc.py